-Credits realized as a result of uninvested cash balances are used to reduce the Funds' custodian and transfer agent expenses.
-Realized credits reduce Other Expenses and the adviser's obligation under the contractual expenses limitation.
+Any credits realized as a result of uninvested cash balances are used to reduce the Funds' transfer agent expenses.
+Such realized credits reduce Other Expenses and the Adviser's obligation under the contractual expenses limitation.

-The Funds have an expense offset arrangement with the custodian bank and transfer agent whereby custodian and transfer agent fees may be paid indirectly by credits on the Funds' uninvested cash balance, including a Fund's cash reserves or uninvested amounts held in a Fund's bank deposit account.
-These credits are used to reduce Fund expenses.
-To the extent any credits are earned, the Adviser would benefit from a reduction in the contractual expense limitation obligation for a Fund by an amount equal to the amount of credits earned.
-As a result, the Adviser could be deemed to have an incentive to leave greater balances at the custodian, since it receives the benefit of any expense offset credit.
-The Fund's Board of Trustees periodically reviews and evaluates the expense offset arrangements.
+The Funds had an expense offset arrangement with its former transfer agent through June 2020 whereby transfer agent fees could be paid indirectly by credits on the Funds' uninvested cash balance, including a Fund's cash reserves or uninvested amounts held in a Fund's bank deposit account.
+These credits were used to reduce Fund expenses.
+To the extent any credits were earned, the Adviser would benefit from a reduction in the contractual expense limitation obligation for a Fund by an amount equal to the amount of credits earned.
+As a result, the Adviser could have been deemed to have an incentive to leave greater balances held in a Fund's bank deposit account, since it receives the benefit of any expense offset credit.
+The Fund's Board of Trustees periodically reviewed and evaluated such expense offset arrangements.

-For the fiscal years ended July 31, 2020, 2019, and 2018, Equity Fund credits realized as a result of uninvested cash balances were used to reduce a portion of the Fund's expenses by \$1,906, \$3,437, and \$5,221.
+For the fiscal years ended July 31, 2021, 2020, and 2019, Equity Fund credits realized as a result of uninvested cash balances were used to reduce a portion of the Fund's expenses by \$0, \$1,906, and \$3,437.